 The Enhanced IPX Duplex Isolated Power Supply System contains two separate hospital Isolated Power Systems within one enclosure and includes an industry leading 6” back box depth and a concealed hinged front.
-The IPX Panel simplifies installation, maximizes available space and provides up to 32 branch circuits to a single room.
+The IPX operating room power system simplifies installation, maximizes available space and provides up to 32 branch circuits to a single room.
 The dual feed design has an internal separation barrier and is suitable for distributing both normal and emergency circuits from one enclosure.

 Back Box Size